Sample Shareholder Agreement S Corp: Everything You Need to Know

 Eligibility of Subchapter S Corp can happen when a corporation complies with the Internal Revenue Code rules that have to do with the type and number of shareholders the company may contain.
 Apart from the fact that an S corporation cannot list more than 100 shareholders, the holders must be individuals or some kind of tax-exempt trusts and entities.
 In essence, all shareholders of S corporations have to be U.S. citizens or permanent residents.

-In the event that an ineligible individual acquires shares of an S corporation at any time, the Subchapter S election will automatically expire with the S corporation slipping back to a regular corporation.
+If an ineligible individual acquires shares of an S corporation at any time, the Subchapter S election will automatically expire with the S corporation slipping back to a regular corporation.
 Your company can be eligible for an S corporation if these IRS requirements are met:

 - Shareholders are no more than 100.